greg-raven/Impeachment-Chronicles/_posts/2022-07-21-here-are-the-senior-biden-officials-entangled-in-durhams-criminal-russiagate-probe.md

 Sullivan insisted that the computer scientists "weren't just making up crackpot theories."

-In fact, Durham is actively investigating their leader for potential fraud and conspiracy– computer contractor Rodney Joffe, who was offered a top post in a future Clinton administration --- according to recent court filings.
+In fact, Durham is actively investigating their leader for potential fraud and conspiracy --- computer contractor Rodney Joffe, who was offered a top post in a future Clinton administration --- according to recent court filings.
 Joffe, who recently was terminated for cause as a longtime FBI informant, has invoked his Fifth Amendment right against self-incrimination and refused to cooperate with grand jury subpoenas.
 His lawyer did not respond to phone calls and email messages.

 **Dafna Rand: An Anti-Trump Outfit Called TDIP**